I had the opportunity to participate in a webinar with RealtyTrac’s Senior Vice President Rick Sharga the other day.

 I have other clients doing the same.
 Several are watching duplexes already in the foreclosure process where the owner has refused to sell; waiting for the moment the bank gains control so they can submit an offer.

-In fact, right now I am tracking over 100 duplexes, triplexes and small multi family properties in sought after Minneapolis and St Paul locations that are somewhere in the foreclosure process.
+In fact, right now I am tracking over 100 duplexes, triplexes and small multi-family properties in sought-after Minneapolis and St Paul locations that are somewhere in the foreclosure process.

 If you’re thinking about investing, there’s never been a better time.
-But if you’re working with an agent who can’t find you property before everyone else knows about it, you’re working with the wrong agent.
+But if you’re working with an agent who can’t find your property before everyone else knows about it, you’re working with the wrong agent.

 Call me.
 I’d be happy to help.